muhammadbahaa2001/Toshiba-Satellite-C850-B883/README.md

 | macOS Sequoia 15                                                                         | ✅     |
 | macOS Tahoe 26                                                                           | ⏳

-Working ✅
+-Working ✅
-Not tested yet ⏳
+-Not tested yet ⏳
-Not working ❌
+-Not working ❌

 # What is working:
 - [x] Power Management